Blog

 You can't:

-• Create separate spaces within a community.
+• Create separate spaces within a group

-• Embed the group on your website.
+• Embed the group on your website

-• Customize the look and feel of the group.
+• Customize the look and feel of the group

 The problem is that Facebook wants you to spend as much time in the app as possible.